 Digital printing, color management, inks, finishes, and embossing all dramatically enhance the look and function of a switch.
 At JN White®, we have a computerized color formulation system to achieve consistent results from piece to piece, as well as ones that can color match to the Pantone Matching System, Federal Standard Guide, a color swatch, or to your bezel.
 Read About Membrane Switch Color >

 How To Install a Membrane Switch

 Our resident switch expert, Ken Boss, shows you how to install a membrane switch onto your products.
 The full instructions can be seen below.

 View Membrane Switch Application Procedure as PDF

 Ken Boss explains what to stay away from when installing your switches.
 Take heed of his advice to keep your switch working properly after install.

 At JN White®, we have developed deep expertise and experience as a membrane switch supplier – an expertise that our customers have come to rely on when they are trying to design and implement specific user interface objectives.
-Integrating features like those noted on this page, we design and develop for the most challenging panel assembly applications in the most demanding environments, including medical, electronic, military/DoD, and industrial markets.
+Integrating features like those noted on this page, we can expertly manufacture the most challenging panel assembly applications in the most demanding environments, including medical, electronic, military/DoD, and industrial markets.

-Because there are so many parameters to consider in the design of membrane switches (including the graphics, overlays, adhesives, and use cases), we often work with customer engineering teams early in the development process to ensure feasibility and optimal outcomes.
+Because there are so many parameters to consider in the design of membrane switches (including the graphics, overlays, adhesives, and use cases), we often consult with customer engineering teams early in their development process to ensure feasibility of their designs and optimal outcomes.